Views in Postgres are implemented using the rule system. In fact there is absolutely no difference between a

 The views are created as

-The rule's action is one querytree that is a copy of the SELECT statement in the view creation command.
+The rules action is one querytree that is an exact copy of the SELECT statement in the view creation command.

 Note: The two extra range table entries for NEW and OLD (named *NEW* and *CURRENT* for historical reasons in the printed querytree) you can see in the pg_rewrite entry aren't of interest for SELECT rules.